tanducmai/myportfolio/content/posts/database-key-concepts.md

 *uniquely identify* a tuple within a relation.

-- Due to this feature, even a key that contains every attribute in a tupe is still considered a Super Key (SK).
+- Due to this feature, even a key that contains every attribute in a tupe is still considered a Super Key.

 From this huge collection of keys, extract those containing the minimum number of attributes to be used as Candidate Keys.